 These things happen in real estate.
-In fact, it’s not unusual for a buyer to go through multiple offers before finally closing on a home.
-When you’ve become especially attached to a particular listing, only to see it evaporate before your eyes, moving on from it can be not easy.
-Despite what friends and family might tell you, feelings of grief over a lost real estate deal aren’t to be shrugged off too casually.
+It’s not unusual for a buyer to go through multiple offers before finally closing on a home.
+When you’ve become especially attached to a particular listing, only to see it evaporate before your eyes, moving on from it cannot be easy.
+Despite what friends and family might tell you, you shouldn’t shrug off feelings of grief over a lost real estate deal too casually.
 Recognize the symptoms and learn to get past them in your own time.
 We’ve collected some insights on how you can get over that listing you were sure would be yours to help you in this.

 Let all your feelings out.Let all your feelings out.

 For all the talk about finances and number crunching, homebuying is an intensely personal experience at its heart.
-You’re looking for a home to spend your foreseeable future in and build a life around.
-So it’s completely understandable if you feel a mix of emotions after knowing the deal won’t happen.
-Friends and family will try to tell you, “it’s just a house,” but that doesn’t detract from what you’re feeling.
+You’re looking for a home to spend your foreseeable future and build a life around.
+So it’s completely understandable if you feel mixed emotions after knowing the deal won’t happen.
+Friends and family will tell you, “it’s just a house,” but that doesn’t detract from your feelings.

 Don’t try to hold those feelings in.
 Instead, let them out and vent however you see fit.
 Scream, curse, take it out on a punching bag, or curl up on the sofa with a tub of Ben and Jerry’s and cry while watching an episode of House Hunters.
 Just give those feelings some outlet because you’ll have a tough time moving forward if you don’t.